huijing/slides/cssday-2018/README.md

-# Grid is the new black
+# Box Alignment

-*Slides for JSConf.Asia 2018 Grid workshop*
+*For CSS Day 2018.
+This is sort of a transcript of the talk.*